gosystemsgmbh/RI_Framework/README.md

   - [ ] TODOs
   - [ ] NuGet updates
   - [ ] Code cleanup
-  - [ ] Check usage of IModuleService and IDispatcherService and ILogService in documentation
   - [ ] Packages
 - [ ] Testing
   - [ ] ThreadDispatcher with priority queue